 Overall, conducting a patent search is a crucial step in the patent application process and can help inventors and companies avoid costly legal battles, ensure patentability, and save time and money.

-Conducting a Patent Search
+Steps for Conducting a Patent Search

 Conducting a comprehensive patent search involves a series of steps that can help inventors and companies identify existing patents and patent applications that may be relevant to their inventions.
 Here’s a step-by-step guide on how to conduct a patent search: